 This “best planned city” did not yet include Olmsted’s work in the late 1870s and beyond—his plans for Niagara Square, the center of Ellicott’s city plan, for the hundred acre property surrounding H. H. Richardson’s Buffalo State Hospital (1836-1886) or for Parkside, the privately owned residential development adjacent to the Park.
 Nor did it include what would become perhaps his greatest contribution to the region—the establishment of the Niagara Reservation—the country’s first state park and the means of preserving this tremendous scenic resource from further industrial destruction.
 Olmsted’s decades of devotion to Buffalo ultimately resulted in a “best planned region,” a landmark in the history of park design.

-LALH’s new book: The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System by Francis R. Kowsky will be out in summer 2013.
+Also see: The Best Planned City in the World: Olmsted, Vaux, and the Buffalo Park System by Francis R. Kowsky.

 Banner photo credit: Northwest Territories Legislative Assembly Building on Frame Lake.
 Photograph by Etta Gerdes ©.